jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 Does it mean that you should build everything like a Microfrontend?
 I don't think so.

 In my opinion, you should take a global picture of your company and how its business is.
+Apply Domain Driven Design techniques in order to model complex domains.
 Once you know well your business and your company, think about where it's worth to build a Microntend because pros are better than cons, where it's worth to build "just an UI component" and where it's worth to build "just an application".
 It's not black or white.

-I prefer the **"monolith first" strategy** but designing and building thinking in business components that eventually could be extract to a NPM package or a Microfrontend if a business need requires it.
+I prefer the **"monolith first" strategy** but always designing and building software thinking in business components that eventually could be extract to a NPM package or a Microfrontend (called by Http request) if a business need requires it.

 If there are several applications that don't share any business feature, are very stables and their maintenance is "easy", why are you going to build Microfrontends or "business UI components" from the beginning?
 You are going to add complexity to those applications and you are not going to get any benefit from appliying those strategies.
 Build good monoliths apps, well structured in modules and components, with a good testing strategy and, if in the future you need to extract some components in order to be reused by other application, it'll be easy to extract them.